atc-net/atc-kepware/README.md

 ### Installation

-The tool can be installed as a .NET Core global tool by the following command
+The tool can be installed as a .NET global tool by the following command

 ```powershell
 dotnet tool install --global atc-kepware-configuration